Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Numerical Results

-In Fig.~\ref{fig:complexity}, we evaluate the total computational complexity of the BP+OSD and EBP+OSD decoders at $p=0.05$ and $\overline{\ell}=5$, measured in equivalent addition operations~\cite{Gamage2017}.
-To enable a fair comparison of average complexity, the pre-decoder complexity is computed as the product of the average number of iterations and the per-iteration complexity, while the OSD complexity is weighted by the OSD activation probability ${\rm FFR}_{\rm Pre}$.
-As shown in Fig.~\ref{fig:complexity}(a), both the average number of iterations and ${\rm FFR}_{\rm Pre}$ are reduced for the EBP decoder compared with the BP decoder.
-Consequently, Fig.~\ref{fig:complexity}(b) shows that, across all codes, the EBP+OSD decoder achieves a total complexity reduction ranging from at least 35\% to as much as 63\%.
+Fig.~\ref{fig:complexity} compares the computational complexity $\mathcal{O}_{+}$ of the BP+OSD and EBP+OSD decoders at $p=0.05$ with $\overline{\ell}=5$.
+As shown in Fig.~\ref{fig:complexity}(a), both the average number of iterations $\ell_{\text{avg}}$ and the OSD activation probability $\text{FFR}_{\text{P}}$ are reduced for the EBP decoder compared with the BP decoder for both surface and QLDPC codes.
+Consequently, Fig.~\ref{fig:complexity}(b) shows that the EBP+OSD decoder achieves a substantial reduction in total complexity across all evaluated codes.
+This complexity reduction arises from two factors: the pre-decoder complexity is lowered due to the reduced $\ell_{\text{avg}}$, and the OSD complexity is mitigated by the decrease in $\text{FFR}_{\text{P}}$.
+The complexity reduction is even more pronounced for longer codes, where the OSD overhead is more dominant and the impact of reducing OSD activations is maximized.
+Overall, the total complexity reduction ranges from 34\% to as much as 62\%.